stylerw/thymedata/README.md

 ### Accessing the THYME Clinical Notes
 <a name="DUA"/>

 The THYME corpus of notes is available to others involved in NLP research under a data use agreement (DUA) with Mayo Clinic.
-Requests for a copy of the THYME corpus should be made to a Mayo NLP investigator (e.g., Dr. Piet de Groen) in order to complete the DUA.
-After the DUA has been completed, the THYME corpus is available via a secure download mechanism.
-Distribution of the corpus is supported by grants GM102282 and LM010090 from the NIH; include the funding acknowledgment in your publications.

-The corpus is released to an established or junior NLP investigator, formally associated with an institution; thus it is not released to a student.
-However, all students working with the investigator can have full access to the corpus under the DUA of the investigator.
-The investigator is urged to have the students work on the corpus on workstations that stay within the laboratory space of the investigator.

-The steps for obtaining a DUA are:

-1. Send an email to ClinicalNLP@mayo.edu indicating your interest in the THYME corpus.
-You will receive a form to fill out.
-Once that form is returned to ClinicalNLP@mayo.edu, your request will be passed on to the Mayo Clinic’s legal contracts group.
-2. Mayo Legal Contracts Office will send you a partially filled-out DUA for you to add information to, and for you to have signed by your site's official signatory.
-3. After you return the DUA to Mayo Clinic, Mayo Legal Contracts Office will complete the DUA and send you a copy of the fully executed DUA, and ClinicalNLP@mayo.edu will be copied on the email.
-4. A Mayo Clinic NLP investigator will arrange to talk with you.
-5. Once the DUA is complete and you have talked with a Mayo Clinic NLP investigator, ClinicalNLP@mayo.edu will send you instructions for obtaining the corpus via the secure downloading mechanism
+Please follow [the instructions for getting access to the THYME corpus on the THYME wiki](http://thyme.healthnlp.org/#Getting_access_to_the_THYME_corpus_and_gold_standard_annotations).

-When using the corpus, please cite:
+When using the corpus, please:

+1. Include the Mayo Clinic in your acknowledgements
-Styler, William; Bethard, Steven; Finan, Sean; Palmer, Martha; Pradhan, Sameer; de Groen, Piet; Erickson, Brad; Miller, Timothy; Chen, Lin; Savova, Guergana K.; Pustejovsky, James.
-2014.
-Temporal annotations in the clinical domain.
-Transactions of the Association for Computational Linguistics. http://www.transacl.org/wp-content/uploads/2014/04/47.pdf
+2. Cite the article: William F. Styler IV, Steven Bethard, Sean Finan, Martha Palmer, Sameer Pradhan, Piet C. de Groen, Brad Erickson, Timothy Miller, Chen Lin, Guergana Savova, James Pustejovsky.
+Temporal Annotation in the Clinical Domain.
+Transactions of the Association for Computational Linguistics.
+Vol 2 (2014). https://tacl2013.cs.columbia.edu/ojs/index.php/tacl/article/view/305

 ### About the annotations